-Shamilee is a junior associate with a broad range of experience in commercial litigation and arbitration, who acts for both private and institutional clients.
+Shamilee is a senior associate with a broad range of experience in commercial litigation and arbitration, who acts for both private and institutional clients.
 She has particular experience in investment treaty arbitration as well as in jurisdiction and enforcement disputes.

 Shamilee trained at international firm King & Wood Mallesons (formerly SJ Berwin) and joined Cooke, Young & Keidan upon her qualification in spring 2017.
 She has advised an array of international clients on contractual, fraud, negligence and breach of fiduciary duty claims.
 Her experience spans a variety of sectors including energy (oil & gas and renewables), real estate (private and commercial), banking and financial institutions, media, and pharmaceuticals.
 She has experience in representing clients in cases in the High Court and in arbitration proceedings under UNCITRAL, LCIA, ICC and ICSID rules.

 Shamilee has acted successfully on jurisdictional challenges as well as on various other interim applications.
 Her experience also includes competition and group litigation, having represented defendant companies in large “follow-on” damages claims.